Andreasq99/phyz/README.md

 To fork the directory, ensure you have LÖVE installed and configured in your PATH variables.

 ## Usage <a name="usage"></a>
 Just install and run!
 If you are using the source code, once you have LÖVE installed, simply run ```love .``` in your terminal.

+If you'd like to compile your code into a new executable, begin by copying the relevant files to ```~/build/build-staging```.

+Now edit makeLove.batEXAMPLE and change ```&::Path-to-your-build-directory``` to the path to that directory in your computer.
+For example, the first line of my build file reads ```cd C:\Users\Andreas\GitHub\Phyz\build```.
+You can now run makeLove.bat, and it will create the new executable in your bin folder!

 ## Contributing <a name="contributing"></a>
 You may fork and branch this project as you wish.
 I will accept pull requests as I see fit.